Key Takeaways You’ll Get

 Until these tools are ready to use, the FullBucket team recommends using the right pre- and probiotics.
-Prebiotics are the fertilizer that allows healthy bacteria to survive and thrive and the microbiome to reestablish itself and be healthy.
+Prebiotics are the fertilizer that allows healthy bacteria to survive and thrive and the equine microbiome to reestablish itself and be healthy.
 Probiotics are live microbes that help improve digestion and supply nutritional benefits.

-“Every horse that’s domesticated, that’s living on anything other than a natural, wide-open pasture needs to be on prebiotics and probiotics,” says Franklin that are encapsulated and of the variety that the horse needs in his gut.
+“Every horse that’s domesticated, that’s living on anything other than a natural, wide-open pasture needs to be on prebiotics and probiotics,” says Franklin, that are encapsulated and of the variety that the horse needs in his gut.

 “We (as veterinarians) are doing everything we can within our power to allow those horses to perform as well as possible,” adds Latson.
 “But what’s reasonable for the horse and how much can they really take?
 They can take a lot before the axle breaks, but it really becomes about our stewardship of the horse.
 As we’re treating with the probiotics and the prebiotics, we’re really setting them up for success.”

-Keeping the Hind Gut Healthy with FullBucket
+Keeping the Hindgut Healthy with FullBucket

 FullBucket is the only supplement company totally focused on digestive health.

-We have a complete line of all-natural digestive products to help control and prevent GI distress that leads to severe problems such as colic, colitis and ulcers.
+We have a complete line of all-natural digestive products to help control and prevent GI distress that leads to severe problems such as diarrhea, colic, colitis and ulcers.

 Athletic Formula - For the equine athlete under intense stress of training, travel and performance.

-Probiotics - 3 levels for Prevention when under common stresses, Chronic Care for horses that have had colic, colitis or ulcers and Urgent Care when horses are showing signs such as loose stool, diarrhea or weight loss.
+Probiotics - 3 levels for Prevention when under common stresses, Extended Care for horses that have had colic, colitis or ulcers and Urgent Care when horses are showing signs such as loose stool, diarrhea or weight loss.